wessberg/CodeAnalyzer/README.md

 It builds upon the Typescript AST and understands the entirety of the Typescript syntax.

-Here's *some* of what SimpleLanguageService does:
+Here's *some* of what CodeAnalyzer does:

 - It computes the initialization values of variables and return values of function calls - ahead of time.
 - It tracks the types of class fields, function/method/constructor parameters, generic call- or new expression arguments and similar.